pdewouters/ganmct/readme.txt

 Reference: https://developers.google.com/analytics/devguides/collection/gajs/eventTrackerGuide

-This plugin adds 3 custom fields to your nav menu items that represent the parameters for the _trackEvent method of Google Analytics.
+This plugin adds custom fields to your nav menu items that represent the parameters for the _trackEvent method of Google Analytics.

-There are 2 additional parameters that are not currently supported by the plugin (value and non interaction)

 This plugin requires that you already have Google Analytics tracking active on your WordPress website.
 For example you have Yoast's Google Analytics for WordPress installed and activated.